Andrew Brayshaw

 Andrew Brayshaw (born 8 November 1999) is a professional Australian rules footballer and the co-vice-captain of the Fremantle Football Club in the Australian Football League (AFL).

 Early career

 Andrew was born in Adelaide, South Australia to parents Mark and Debra Brayshaw, as the youngest of four brothers.
 Brayshaw grew up in the south-eastern suburbs of Melbourne, Victoria.
 After an impressive junior career for his school, Haileybury, TAC Cup side Sandringham Dragons and the Victorian Metropolitan representative side, he was recruited by Fremantle with the second overall selection in the 2017 AFL draft.
+Having been drafted on a two-year contract, Brayshaw signed an additional two-year extension in December of the same year, to remain at Fremantle until at least 2021.